MadStats/reflections-on-presentations-Boyango/README.md

   Title of presentation:  NBA

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: impressive opening
 What were aspects of the presentations for which you had concerns or questions:
+  Some plots are better with titles